FriendlyScore offer two metrics which are designed to give a high-level view of customer creditworthiness:

 The Liquidity score quantifies the near-term funds available to a customer.
 It quantifies the probability that a customer’s account balance will hit zero within 90 days, which is inferred from modelling a customer’s balance history.
 This is useful in determining a customer’s capacity to repay credit.

-Three additional income and expenditure metrics are shown within the liquidity panel.
+Additional metrics are shown within the liquidity panel.
 The aim of these is to add some interpretability to the score.

 Interpreting the Score